ramorel/ramorel.github.io/_pages/cv.md

 Foundation.
 Evanston, IL: Northwestern University.

 ## Presentations

+(_Proposal accepted_) **Morel, R.** Racial threat and participation in test boycotts: Evidence from New York.
+Paper presentation at the annual meeting of the Americna Educational Research Associ- ation, Toronto, ON, April 2019.

+(_Proposal accepted_) **Morel, R.** Racialized accountability threat: Demographic changes and participa- tion in boycotts of standardized tests.
+Paper presentation at the annual meeting of the Sociology of Education Association, Monterey, CA, February 2019.

 **Morel, R.** Strange Frame Fellows: The Discursive Tactics of Anti-Standardized Testing Movement.
 Referred roundtable at the Annual